-There are various types of materials available today, all of which have their own benefits and drawbacks, depending on your end goal.
-Here, we will guide you through the most popular fabrics and their uses as well as how this will help or hinder your printing methods.
+Various types of materials are available today, all of which have their benefits and drawbacks, depending on your end goal.
+Here, we will guide you through the most popular fabrics and their uses and how this will help or hinder your t-shirt printing methods.

 Polyester may not be as popular as cotton, but it has its benefits.
 It is mostly plastic which makes it incredibly sturdy and durable.
 To indicate its strength, recycled plastic bottles can be made into polyester fabric, and as it’s well known, plastic does not break down easily.

 Less fading: Polyester maintains its colour for longer after being dyed and will refrain from becoming faded.
 However, it doesn’t produce as vivid of colour as cotton.

 Holds shape: Good polyester garments will have their way and won’t shrink in the wash.

 Non-absorbent: Unlike cotton, polyester does not absorb moisture.
 However, it dries very quickly, making it ideal for the gym.